ceph/ceph/src/pybind/mgr/dashboard/README.rst

-Dashboard and Administration Module for Ceph Manager (aka "Dashboard v2")
+Dashboard and Administration Module for Ceph Manager
 =========================================================================

 Overview